hijamescheng/Android-MVVM-Template/README.md

 # Android MVVM + Clean Architecture template

 This is a template Android project build with MVVM + Clean Architecture pattern.
-This project utilises [TMDB API](https://developer.themoviedb.org/reference/getting-started) to fetch movies and TV shows
+This project utilises [TMDB API](https://developer.themoviedb.org/reference/getting-started) to fetch movies and TV shows.

+App adopts offline-first approach, API responses are cached in a local Room DB.

 🚧 Project is still in construction, more updates to come 🚧